microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/b2cidentityuserflow-put-languages.md

 Namespace: microsoft.graph

-This method is used to create or update a custom language in a B2C user flow.
+This method is used to create or update a custom language in an Azure AD B2C user flow.

 **Note:** You must enable language customization in the Azure AD B2C user flow before you can create a custom language.
 See the [Update b2cIdentityUserFlow](../api/b2cidentityuserflow-update.md) topic for an example.